Fort Orleans: History

 Stock for the Mississippi Company rose in price based on forecasts of great riches in Louisiana.
 Bourgmont was promised a title of nobility if he could build a fort and strike an alliance with the Native Americans to keep the Spanish out of the Missouri valley.
 Bourgmont stayed in Normandy for a time and married a woman in his hometown in 1721.

 In 1722 he returned to New Orleans but was too sick to proceed on an expedition.
 In the meantime, funds in the Mississippi Company collapsed.
 He argued with his sponsors over whether a fort was necessary; he thought it more important to recruit Native Americans in alliances to unite to fight the Spanish, as he believed his mission had not changed.
 As ordered, he established the fort on November 9, 1723, to be garrisoned with 40 French soldiers.

-In 1724, Bourgmont traveled up the Missouri River to the Kaw village near Doniphan, Kansas with the objective of establishing friendly relations among the Indian tribes of the region and seeking a trade route to the Spanish colony in New Mexico.
+In 1724, de Bourgmont traveled up the Missouri River to the Kaw village near Doniphan, Kansas, with the objective of establishing friendly relations among the Indian tribes of the region and seeking a trade route to the Spanish colony of Nuevo México.
 With a delegation of Indians from several tribes, he then ventured westward onto the Great Plains to visit their common enemy, the Padouca tribe, near Lyons, Kansas.

 Bourgmont participated in a peace ceremony between the Padouca and the Missouri, Osage, Iowa, Pawnee, Oto, Kaw, and Omaha, wherein a ceremonial pipe was smoked to seal the agreement.
 The Indians whom Bourgmont called Padouca are believed by some to have been the people later known as Comanche but were more likely Apache.
 This was the first recorded French visit to them.

-In celebration, in 1725 Bourgmont escorted the chiefs of the tribes to Paris to show them the "glory of France", including Paris: the palaces at Château de Marly, Fontainebleau and Versailles; and to hunt on the royal preserve with Louis XV.
+In celebration, in 1725 Bourgmont escorted the chiefs of the tribes to Paris to show them the "glory of France", including the palaces at Château de Marly, Fontainebleau and Versailles; and to hunt on the royal preserve with Louis XV.
 Bourgmont returned to his home in Normandy and did not accompany the chiefs back to Missouri.
 He abandoned his Missouri wife and children.

 The French abandoned Fort Orleans in 1726.
 One story says that when the garrison had been reduced to a contingent of eight soldiers, Native Americans attacked and burned it, killing all the troops.
 Another story says it was merely abandoned.

-1729 November 29.
-Natchez Indians attacked French settlements near present-day Natchez, Mississippi, killing more than 200 French colonists.
-Less than one year later 1730 September 9, A French army of 1,400 soldiers and its Indian allies massacred about 500 Fox Indians (including 300 women and children) as they tried to flee their besieged camp.
+On November 29, 1729, Natchez Indians attacked French settlements near present-day Natchez, Mississippi, killing more than 200 French colonists.
+Less than one year later, on September 9, 1730, a French army of 1,400 soldiers and its Indian allies massacred about 500 Fox Indians (including 300 women and children) as they tried to flee their besieged camp.

 Possible locations

-Archeologists have not found evidence of the fort despite some promising starts, particularly south of the Missouri River.
+Archeologists have not found evidence of Fort Orleans despite some promising starts, particularly south of the Missouri River.
 Lewis and Clark visited the area in June 1804 to seek the fort, but reported they found no trace of it.

 Three possible locations for the fort are: